hacdias/hacdias.com/content/posts/2023/11/08/app-defaults/index.md

 - 🎤 Podcasts: Spotify
 - 🔐 Password Management: 1Password

 I think that is all?
+Keep an eye on my [uses](/uses/#software) for an always up to date version of this list!